AxlMi/AIC_project6/README.md

 ## The purpose of this project is :

-  - Create a Dump of your database MYSQL and Zip
+  - Create a Dump of your database MYSQL or MariaDB
+  - Zip your Dump
   - Save him on S3 bucket, all day in new folder with the corresponding date
   - Encrypt DATA with algorithm AES
   - send mail to indicate the state of the script